IyadKhuder/Regression/README.md

 IV.
 Random Forest Regression

-To run this code on Google Colab, you just need to connect your Google Drive:
+In this 1.1 version, the dataset is to be hosted on the user's Google Drive, and therefore he/she should upload it on their Google Drive and then connect to it as follows:
 - Get the CSV file (attached herewith) and upload it to your Google Drive.
 - Open the notebook file in  Google Colab
 - Run the notebook cell that connects to your Google account